millerv2/BioinformaticsPrograms/DailyProgressLog.md

 https://hpc.nih.gov/docs/transfer.html

-This transfer took several hours, but I then created a subdirectory in user/data called A549 samples and moved all the lung samples into there.
+This transfer took several hours, but I then created a subdirectory in user/data called A549samples and moved all the lung samples into there.

 # Daily Progress 7/6/21